JSONScript/jsonscript/README.md

 The result of parallel execution is the JSON object with the same keys containing the results of each keys.

 Execution steps in parallel execution can refer to the results of other steps in the same object and they can refer to the results of other instruction executed previously - see Examples and [References to the previous results].

+If steps do not use results of other steps, the order in which execution steps are started is not defined and can be different every time the script is called.
+It is wrong to assume that the order of starting parallel tasks will be the same as the order of keys in JSON.

 ##### Examples